ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br><br>

-## HLSL
+# HLSL

-### The Pixel Shader
+## Defining the Pixel Shader
-The main thing you need is to define the PixelShader function, like so:
+The pixel shader function can be called PixelShader, psMainD3D9, or just psMain

+It returns the final colour of the pixel
 ```hlsl
 float4 PixelShader()
 {
   // All code in here will end up in the pixel shader of the SHA file
 }
 ```
-It can be called PixelShader, psMainD3D9, or just psMain

 The inputs of the PixelShader function corrospond to texture samples, so to output the first texture:
 ```hlsl